nfms4redd/portal/geoexplorer-reader/readme.txt

 		}
 	}

-TODO:

-- Be able to specify the map in the geoexplorer database in a URL parameter

-- Set the zoom level and center
+- Query the map with ?mapId=1 and see Tasmania.

-- Set the GetLegendGraphics

-- Groups
+- The database can be set up for geoexplorer and the mapa shown at: http://192.168.0.18:8080/geoexplorer/composer/?mapId=1#maps/1